Christopher N.J. Roberts

 University of California, Los Angeles, B.A.

-His article, "Bitter Pills Old and New: The Dynamics of Health Care Reform," appears in the Vanderbilt Journal of Transnational Law (Nov.
+His article, "Standing Our Legal Ground: Reclaiming The Duties Within Second Amendment Rights Cases," is forthcoming in the Arizona State Law Journal; "Bitter Pills Old and New: The Dynamics of Health Care Reform," appears in the Vanderbilt Journal of Transnational Law (Nov.
 2012), and his book chapter that outlines a new sociological approach for the study of human rights appears in The Handbook of Sociology and Human Rights (2012).
 His article "Toward a New Sociology of Rights: A Genealogy of 'Buried Bodies' of Citizenship and Human Rights" appears in the Annual Review of Law and Social Science (with Margaret R. Somers, 2008).

-Professor Roberts' research interests include human rights, citizenship, tort law, international law, legal history, social theory, law and society, and the process of legal concept formation.
+Professor Roberts' research interests include human rights, citizenship, tort law, international law, legal history, legal and social theory, law and society, and the process of legal concept formation.

 For further information on Professor Roberts, please see his curriculum vitae.